 - Strain the pudding over a fine-mesh strainer set over a medium bowl.
 Cover the pudding with plastic wrap – with the wrap directly touching the top of the pudding.
 This will keep a skin from forming on the top of the pudding.

 - Once the pudding has set and the granita is frozen, spoon equal portions of the vanilla pudding into serving glasses.
-Using a fork or small ice cream scoop, scrape equal amounts of the cranberry granita to top the pudding.
+Fluff the granita one final time.
+Using a small cookie scoop or fork, scoop the granita on top the pudding.
 You will have leftover granita that you can enjoy another time.
 Garnish with sugar covered cranberries and enjoy immediately!